Timeline of Events in the Struggle for Freedom of Expression in Vietnam

 February 24, 2017: Blogger Me Nam (Mother Mushroom)’s detention was extended three months without written notice.

-February 27, 2017: Pastor and activist Nguyen Trinh Ton and friend Nguyen Viet Tu were abducted and assaulted.
+February 27, 2017: Pastor and activist at risk Nguyen Trung Ton and friend Nguyen Viet Tu were abducted and assaulted.

-February 28, 2017: Former prisoners of conscience Pham Thanh Nghien and Huynh Anh Tu were attacked while visiting a fellow former prisoner.
+February 28, 2017: Former political prisoners and activists at risk Pham Thanh Nghien and Huynh Anh Tu were attacked while visiting another fellow former prisoner.

 March 2017: News came that Me Nam (Mother Mushroom) had been held in solitary confinement and beaten, in a prison with notorious treatment of female political prisoners.